ArendPeter/GameMakerGuide/docs/10_Platformer_Movement/0_Platformer_Movement.md

 ![](../../images/platformer/platformer.gif)

-In this first chapte we'll go over the major elements of platformer movement
+In this first chapter we'll go over the major elements of platformer movement